 Dunwoody Career Fairs

-Dunwoody College hosts two on-campus, school-wide career fairs each year as well as a Construction Sciences Career Expo.
+Dunwoody College hosts two on-campus, school-wide career fairs each year as well as a Construction Career Fair.
 Over 280 companies participate in these fairs annually, helping many Dunwoody students land paid jobs or internships well before they graduate.

 Dunwoody’s annual, school-wide career fairs are open to all Dunwoody students and alumni.